adonisjs/v7-docs/content/start/tutorial/hypermedia/routes_controllers_and_views.md

 }
 ```

-A few things to note here: we're preloading the `user` relationship so we can display the author's name without extra queries, ordering posts by creation date with newest first, and passing the posts to a view template called `posts/index`.
+A few things to note here:

+- We're preloading the `user` relationship so we can display the author's name without extra queries
+- We're ordering posts by creation date with newest first
+- And passing the posts to a view template called `posts/index`.

 :::